NMF-FFB: Non-negative matrix factorization with feedforward-feedback structure: Applications

-The exogenous pathways $\Theta_2$ (Table~\ref{tab:ms_theta2}) indicate that Factor~1 is associated with poverty, low income, inactivity, and housing problems; Factor~2 with income, smoking, and housing; Factor~3 with social association and PM$_{2.5}$.
+The latent feedback coefficients $\Theta_1^\top$ are extremely sparse under the CV-selected penalties: only the suicide outcome carries a non-trivial feedback loading onto Factor~3 (with value $0.65$), while every other entry of $\Theta_1$ is zero to two decimal places.
+In other words, the moderate $\hat\rho(X\Theta_1)\approx 0.45$ on Mississippi is driven by a single self-reinforcing pathway through suicide; drug overdose is connected to Factor~3 only through the forward basis loading from drug overdose to Factor~3 in $X$ (value $0.30$), not through a return arrow to the latent factor.
+The exogenous pathways $\Theta_2$, reported alongside SEM in Table~\ref{tab:ms_struct_compare}, indicate that Factor~1 is associated with child poverty, inactivity, and housing problems; Factor~2 mainly with income, smoking, housing, social association, and teen birth, with low high-school graduation appearing as a smaller non-significant positive entry; and Factor~3 mainly with social association, with PM$_{2.5}$ appearing as a smaller non-significant positive entry.

-These latent pathways align with recent research emphasizing that ``deaths of despair''—including suicide and drug overdose—are driven primarily by social isolation and weakened community ties rather than by material deprivation alone \citep{case2020}.
-NMF-SEM isolates this mechanism as a distinct latent component and quantifies how social association and environmental exposures propagate to these outcomes through the equilibrium mapping.
+These latent pathways align with recent research emphasizing that ``deaths of despair''---including suicide and drug overdose---are driven primarily by social isolation and weakened community ties rather than by material deprivation alone \citep{case2020}.
+NMF-FFB isolates this mechanism as a distinct latent component and confirms the social-isolation channel at the bootstrap one-sided $p{<}0.001$ level (\texttt{social\_assoc} $\to$ Factor 3: $\Theta_2 = 0.44$; Table~\ref{tab:ms_struct_compare}).
+The two principal economic-deprivation channels are likewise statistically supported (\texttt{child\_pov} $\to$ Factor 1: $\Theta_2 = 1.95$ at $p{<}0.01$ for the early-mortality cluster; \texttt{income} $\to$ Factor 2: $\Theta_2 = 2.10$ at $p{<}0.001$ for the distress/injury cluster), and the single non-trivial latent-feedback path (suicide outcome $\to$ Factor 3, $\Theta_1 = 0.65$) reaches bootstrap support rate $0.991$ ($p{<}0.01$ in Fig.~\ref{fig:mshealth_path}).